San Diego County, California: Tourism

 Tourism plays a large part in the economics of the San Diego metropolitan area.
 Tourists are drawn to the region for a well rounded experience, everything from shopping to surfing as well as its mild climate.
-Its numerous tourist destinations include Westfield UTC, Seaport Village, Westfield Mission Valley and Fashion Valley Mall for shopping.
+Its numerous tourist destinations include Westfield UTC, Seaport Village, and Fashion Valley for shopping.
 SeaWorld San Diego and Legoland California as amusement parks.
 Golf courses such as Torrey Pines Golf Course and Balboa Park Golf Course.
-Museums such as the San Diego Museum of Man, San Diego Museum of Art, Reuben H. Fleet Science Center, San Diego Natural History Museum, USS Midway Museum, and the San Diego Air and Space Museum.
+Museums such as the Museum of Us, the San Diego Museum of Art, Fleet Science Center, San Diego Natural History Museum, USS Midway Museum, and the San Diego Air & Space Museum.
 Historical places such as the Gaslamp Quarter, Balboa Park and Old Town San Diego State Historic Park.
-Wildlife refuges, zoos, and aquariums such as the Birch Aquarium at Scripps, San Diego Zoo's Safari Park, San Diego Zoo and San Diego-La Jolla Underwater Park.
+Wildlife refuges, zoos, and aquariums such as the San Diego Zoo, San Diego Zoo Safari Park, Birch Aquarium, Living Coast Discovery Center, and the San Diego-La Jolla Underwater Park.
 Outdoor destinations include the Peninsular Ranges for hiking, biking, mountainboarding and trail riding.
 Surfing locations include Swami's, Stone Steps Beach, Torrey Pines State Beach, Cardiff State Beach, San Onofre State Beach and the southern portion of Black's Beach.

 The region is host to the second largest cruise ship industry in California which generates an estimated $2 million annually from purchases of food, fuel, supplies, and maintenance services.
-In 2008 the Port of San Diego hosted 252 ship calls and more than 800,000 passengers.
+In 2008, the Port of San Diego hosted 252 ship calls and more than 800,000 passengers.